Bird Global Inc. (BRDS) Shares Plummet Below 1-Year High

-Bird Global Inc. (NYSE: BRDS)’s stock price has dropped by -8.62 in relation to previous closing price of 0.12.
-Nevertheless, the company has seen a loss of -14.96% in its stock price over the last five trading days.
+The stock price of Bird Global Inc. (NYSE: BRDS) has dropped by -4.34 compared to previous close of 0.12.
+Despite this, the company has seen a fall of -24.24% in its stock price over the last five trading days.

 Is It Worth Investing in Bird Global Inc. (NYSE: BRDS) Right Now?